SamuelBrudner/lab_archives_mcp/paper.md

 # Comparison to Existing Tools

-While commercial ELN platforms (LabArchives, Benchling, eLabFTW) provide web APIs, existing open-source tools have focused primarily on ELN data export [@elabjournalapi] or laboratory information management systems (LIMS) integration [@openlims].
+While commercial ELN platforms (LabArchives, Benchling, eLabFTW) provide web APIs, existing open-source tools have focused primarily on ELN data export [@elabjournalapi] or laboratory information management systems (LIMS) integration.
 To our knowledge, no publicly available tools expose commercial ELN platforms to AI assistants through standardized protocols like MCP.

 The Model Context Protocol is a recently introduced standard for connecting AI systems to external data sources [@anthropic2024mcp]. `lab_archives_mcp` represents an early academic application of this protocol for research data management, demonstrating a reusable pattern for integrating institutional data systems with AI assistants through both standardized MCP interfaces and modular vector search infrastructure.